DSC_0218-006.JPG

 Sænautasel Turf House in the Highland of Iceland

-In my search for turf houses around Iceland, I visited Sænautasel, which is a rebuilt turf house on Jökuldalsheiði heath in the highland of Iceland.
-It is, in my opinion, an extremely cute turf house, built from scratch from the remains of an earlier turf house.
-Sænautasel turf house Sænautasel dates back to 1843 and for 95-100 years people lived in this beautiful turf house - until 1943 when the last people moved out.
-From 1841 until 1862 sixteen turf houses were built on the heath and at some point, 120 people lived in this area, which is approximately 500 meters above sea level.
-Now
+In my search for turf houses around Iceland, I visited the lovely little turf house Sænautasel, which is a rebuilt turf house on Jökuldalsheiði heath in the highland of Iceland.
+It is, in my opinion, a charming turf house, built from scratch from the remains of an earlier turf house.
+Top photo: at Sænautasel Sænautasel turf house Sænautasel dates back to 1843, and for 95-100 years, people lived in such a turf house until 1943, when the last people moved out.
+From 1841 until 1862, with an increasing population and demand for land to build on, sixteen turf houses were built on the hea

 Regína Hrönn Ragnarsdóttir